LePeler/Cloud-Depletion-Times-in-Black-Hole-Binaries/README.md

 # Data-Summary #
 This program imports all the depletion times from the /Results folder and gives you functions to plot 2d slices of the data and perform fits on them, as well as a function, which lets you fit to the entire dataset.
-It saves any created plots to the /Plots folder.